Location: Oakland, Calif.

 Region: National

-Read more about Corine Van Hook-Turner, Director at PCIC, on the Move Blog.
+Read more about Corine Van Hook-Turner, CEO of PCIC, on the Move Blog.

-Read more about the support PCIC recieves from MSC board member Jacqui Patterson on the Move Blog.
+Read more about the support PCIC receives from MSC board member Jacqui Patterson on the Move Blog.

 Read more about PCIC’s actions on climate change on the Move Blog.

-Read what Tamira Jones, PCIC’s Director of Capacity Building, had to say about about the passing of ibrahim abdul-matin on the Move Blog.
+Read what Tamira Jones, PCIC’s former Director of Capacity Building, said about the passing of ibrahim abdul-matin on the Move Blog.

 Goals

-• To increase capacity for whole systems thinking, cross-sector collaboration, and community-driven solutions while building the field of climate resilience planning and extensions of the larger movement building ecosystem toward just transition and just recovery.
+• Increase capacity for whole systems thinking, cross-sector collaboration, and community-driven solutions while building the field of climate resilience planning and extensions of the larger movement building ecosystem toward Just Transition and just recovery.

-• To ensure climate solutions meet the real needs of climate-impacted communities by centralizing and resourcing frontline, BIPOC leadership.
+• Ensure climate solutions meet the real needs of climate-impacted communities by centralizing and resourcing frontline, BIPOC leadership.

-• To create opportunities for strategic alignment among leaders in the climate movement ecosystem to scale community-driven solutions and accelerate the rate of change.
+• Create opportunities for strategic alignment among leaders in the climate movement ecosystem to scale community-driven solutions and accelerate the rate of change.

-• To incubate place-based efforts to grow and support models for replication and evolution.
+• Incubate place-based efforts to grow and support models for replication and evolution.

 Services